olneyhymn/quotes/raw/2015-12-21-13-19-richard-gaffin.md

 ---
 authors:
-- Dr. Richard Gaffin proposes an alternative to the bumper sticker "Christians aren't perfect, they're just forgiven"
+- Richard Gaffin
 date: '2015-12-21'
 description: ''
 draft: true
-slug: 2015-12-21-dr.-richard-gaffin-proposes-an-alternative-to-the-bumper-sticker-"christians-aren't-perfect,-they're-just-forgiven"
+slug: not-perfect-just-forgiven
-title: ''
+title: Not Perfect, Just Forgiven?
+pre: An alternative to the bumper sticker "Christians aren't perfect, they're just forgiven"

 ---
 Christians are not yet perfect, but in Christ, God has forgiven them and has begun a good work in them.